Azure/Avere/docs/windows_10_avere_vfxt_mounted_workstation.md

-# Windows 10 Avere vFXT Mounted Workstation
+# Windows 10 workstation for the Avere vFXT

-This 20 minute deployment will setup a Windows 10 Avere Workstation with various tools and features including:
+This 20-minute deployment sets up a Windows 10 workstation with various tools and features for working with the Avere vFXT for Azure.

+Setup includes these items:

-1. **AvereVFXT Mounted Volume** - automatically mount the Avere VFXT volume to c:\AvereVFXT, and adds a shortcut to the Desktop
+* **Avere vFXT mounted volume** - The Avere vFXT volume is automatically mounted to c:\AvereVFXT and a shortcut is placed on the Windows desktop

-2. **Avere Admin Page on Desktop and Edge Home Button** - the desktop and Edge browser home button points to the Avere Management Endpoint
+* **vFXT management links on desktop and Edge** - Adds a desktop shortcut and an Edge browser home button pointing to the vFXT cluster's management interface, Avere Control Panel

-3. **Media Software** - The Window Media Service Pack, and VirtualDub enable post production of content including turning rendered frames into movies.
+* **Media software** - Installs the Windows Media Service Pack and VirtualDub to enable post production of content (including turning rendered frames into movies)

-4. **Azure Batch Explorer** - Azure Batch Explorer enables easy management and viewing of batch jobs.
+* **Azure Batch Explorer** - Azure Batch Explorer enables easy management and viewing of batch jobs.

-5. **Azure Storage Explorer** - Azure Storage Explorer allows management of all Azure Storage accounts.
+* **Azure Storage Explorer** - Azure Storage Explorer allows management of all Azure Storage accounts.

 This solution can be deployed through the portal or cloud shell.